lyssieth/Opportunity/World/Major Factions.md

 ## Liricore

-### Six Elven Kings
+### Five Elven Kings

-Over half of the continent is owned by the Six Elven Kings, a faction consisting of six individual kingdoms all allied together.
-They are generally very friendly, and have had talks of becoming one large nation instead of six kingdoms.
+Over half of the continent is owned by the Five Elven Kings, a faction consisting of five individual kingdoms all allied together.
+They are generally very friendly, and have had talks of becoming one large nation instead of five kingdoms.
 There are a lot of elf sub-species here, though notably missing are Draco-elves.

 ### Lilrik Alliance